purton-tech/rust-on-nails/rust-on-nails.com/content/docs/continous-deployment/kubernetes.md

 ## Setting up a local cluster with Kind

-**Kind** Will create a tiny kubernetes cluster in our docker environment.
+**Kind** Will create a tiny Kubernetes cluster in our docker environment.
 We've pre-installed `kind` in our `devcontainer` so let's create a cluster.

 ```sh
 $ kind get clusters